U.S. Car Theft Prevention Guide

 Let’s start with the most common anti-theft device: car alarms.
 Car alarms are typically an aftermarket item (only a few high-end car manufacturers include car alarms as standard equipment), which allow you more control over the alarm’s functionality.

 Car alarms are useful not just in deterring auto theft, but in preventing thieves from stealing items inside your car.
 Often, placing a sticker that indicates your car is protected by a car alarm will go a long way towards scaring off would-be burglars.
+Some of the most popular brands are Avital, Python, Scytek Galaxy, and Viper car alarms

 Passive Car Alarms